waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Status:** Stalled.
 All leads in Cerulean City exhausted.
 Suspect COPYCAT is not in a currently accessible area.
 - **Secondary Quest: Rocket Investigation**
     - **Objective:** Retrieve the LIFT KEY from a PC and use it to operate the elevator in the Rocket Hideout.
     - **Note:** The LIFT KEY is confirmed to be in the PC storage.
-The puzzle is to exit the hideout, retrieve the key, and then give it to the correct Rocket to operate the elevator.
+The Rocket at (27,13) on B3F mentioned it is needed for the elevator.
+The puzzle is to exit the hideout, retrieve the key, and return.

 # II.
 Game Mechanics & World Rules